Job Satisfaction and Employee Mental Health

 - Fulfillment

-And it is often those employees who are happier, and satisfied, who are better at dealing with the day-to-day challenges.
+And it is often those employees who are happier and satisfied who are better at dealing with the day-to-day challenges.

-The role of psychologists in addressing job satisfaction and mental health:
+The role of psychologists in addressing job satisfaction and mental health

 Psychologists play a big part in helping organizations and staff best address the intersection of: